DirectuX/thinternational/README.md

 2. thinAir menu : Tools\User Tools\thinternational
 3. In your main script folder, edit your xml file (I use Notepad++) to complete it with translations.

+## limitations

+Due to an [actual limitation](https://www.thinbasic.com/community/project.php?issueid=622) from TB's gettext() that trims translated strings, beginning and ending spaces characters, if any, have to be hardcoded.

+Due to [another limitation](https://www.thinbasic.com/community/project.php?issueid=596#note3165) from TB's gettext(), all source languages as well as later versions (mostly symbols) of unicode characters are not supported in the script's body.
+Tested working language are english, french, italian.
+One workaround is to declare the source language (the one in the script) with a fake name (example: _$DEV_LOCAL = "Source_en-GB"_ ) and use the translation file to store any convenient character even for _i18n.Setlocale("en-GB")_ .